i

 Already have an AccessPort (or already know why you need one)?
 Check out more bolt-ons and easy upgrades you can do to your WRX FA20DIT to give it some more go.>>>

 Everything you change or modify in relation to engine performance on your Subaru affects the airflow and/or fuel that goes into the engine.
 Although easy to learn about, changing these things is a delicate art.
 If you install an intake that will help to get more air in, the car will need more fuel.
-Without this added fuel you will run lean and possibly do some expensive damage at worst and at least, your car might lose fuel mileage or just not run very smooth.
+Most modern ECUs understand small changes and make compensations based on them.
+But larger changes might make the ECU misunderstand what's actually happening.
+Using this as an example, without this added fuel you will run lean.
+The unlikely, worst case scenario is your engine suffers severe damage.
+A much more likely scenario is your car might lose fuel mileage or just not run very smooth.

 Stock_vs_HWG_Stage_1_91.jpg